openintegrationhub/eventbrite-connector/README.md

 ## Triggers

 ### getAttendees
 This trigger will get all attendees from a specified Eventbrite event.
-Make sure to pass the event's ID as `eventId`, and your API key as `accessToken`.
+Make sure to pass the event's ID as `eventId`, and the "private token" of your API Key as `accessToken`.
 The Connector will automatically recognize new or updated attendees, and pass them on as they occur.

 ## Integrated Transformations